Table of Contents

 When a vacancy for your dream job finally opens, you would want to be among the first ones to apply.
 You wouldn’t want to miss the boat, right?
 While it can be tempting to jump into hitting the apply button immediately, you need to contain your excitement.
 Take the time to read and carefully evaluate the job description first to see if the role aligns with your interest and goals.
 This will allow you to save time and maintain focus on vacancies that genuinely interest you.

 In terms of salary, you probably have a figure in mind already.
 Of course, you would want something similar or higher than your previous job’s salary!
 When you apply for a new job, it’s only natural to consider your current salary as a baseline.
 While this may seem ideal, it’s not always the case.
-Remember that salary range could differ based on industry, location, job function, and seniority level.
+Remember that salary ranges could differ based on industry, location, job function, and seniority level.
 To maximize your chances of getting the salary you deserve, make sure to include the following in your to-do list.

 - Refer to the job post as most employers provide a salary range for each of their vacancies.